Applaudo-Studios-Cloud-Engineering/GCP_MLOps_Kedro_Kubeflow_Template/Experiments/kedro-kubeflow/README.md

 ![20-kubeflow](https://user-images.githubusercontent.com/93058462/190313889-7c169796-ea5e-4092-8f3a-2184ce01b41b.png)

 > **Summary**
-> At the end of this section, the Kubeflow Pipeline UI was exposed in localhost.
+> After numeral 8, the Kubeflow Pipeline UI was exposed in localhost.

 9. However, it is necessary to expose Kubeflow Pipeline UI in a public URL to use the Kedro Kubeflow plugin.
 For this reason, reserve a regional IP on GCP.